nix-community/cache-nix-action/README.md

 - name: Restore and cache Nix store
   uses: nix-community/cache-nix-action@v5
   with:
+    # restore and save a cache using this key
     primary-key: nix-${{ runner.os }}-${{ hashFiles('**/*.nix') }}
-    # restore a cache by this prefix
+    # if there's no cache hit, restore a cache by this prefix
     restore-prefixes-first-match: nix-${{ runner.os }}-
     # collect garbage until Nix store size (in bytes) is at most this number
     # before trying to save a new cache